Shane Carwin: Ultimate Fighting Championship

 Carwin then went on to face Brock Lesnar for the undisputed UFC Heavyweight Championship at UFC 116.
-He dominated the first round, knocking Lesnar down and unleashing a relentless ground and pound attack to a visibly stunned Lesnar.
-However, in the second round, Lesnar took an exhausted Carwin down and applied an arm-triangle choke, forcing Carwin to submit.
+He dominated the first round, knocking Lesnar down and unleashing a relentless ground and pound attack to Lesnar.
+However, Lesnar survived, and having tired from the first round and never being in a fight beyond the first round in his career, Carwin visibly tired.
+In the second round, Lesnar took an exhausted Carwin down and applied an arm-triangle choke, forcing Carwin to submit.

 Carwin was scheduled to face former IFL Heavyweight Champion Roy Nelson on January 1, 2011, at UFC 125; however, he later announced on his website that he would pull out of the fight due to back and neck pain, which required surgery that took place on November 2, 2010.
 Carwin later stated that the neck surgery was a success.
 On January 3, 2011, Carwin posted a blog entry on his website, stating that he had just begun his first day of training since his neck surgery, hoping to be back in the octagon by May or June 2011.

 Carwin was expected to face promotional newcomer Jon Olav Einemo on June 11, 2011, at UFC 131.
 However, another bout with diverticulitis sidelined Brock Lesnar, so Carwin agreed to step in to the main event to fight Junior dos Santos.
 Carwin was defeated by Dos Santos via unanimous decision (30–27, 30–27, and 30–26).
 This fight was the first in Carwin's career to ever go to a decision.

 On September 9, 2011, Carwin posted a blog entry on his website stating that he was 100% healthy and looking to return to the octagon in late December or early January.
-On October 16, 2011, it was revealed that Carwin would need back surgery.
+However, on October 16, 2011, it was revealed that Carwin would need back surgery.
 He was expected to be out until mid-2012.
 However, his recovery took longer than expected, and he was targeting a return to fighting that fall.

 On Thursday July 12, 2012, Dana White announced that Carwin and Roy Nelson had been picked as the next coaches for the 16th season of The Ultimate Fighter (TUF) and were expected to face each other on December 15, 2012, at The Ultimate Fighter: Team Carwin vs. Team Nelson Finale.
 However, on November 14, 2012, Dana White revealed on Twitter that Carwin injured his knee and would not be facing Nelson in the TUF finale.